Punk rock in California: 1984–1992

-1993–present
+1993-2004

 In 1989, Social Distortion signed with Epic Records becoming the first band from the scene, since the Dickies in the late 1970s, to get a major label deal.
 Their album, simply titled Social Distortion became a minor hit with four singles "Let It Be Me", "Ball and Chain", "Story of My Life" and a cover of Johnny Cash's "Ring of Fire" all charting on the Modern Rock Tracks top 25.
 In 1993, following the success of Social Distortion, Bad Religion were signed to Atlantic Records and reissued then-current album Recipe for Hate for the label that same year.
 Unlike Social Distortion however, Recipe for Hate initially received mixed reviews from music critics but brought the band a little success, peaking at #14 on Billboard's Heatseekers chart.

 Also in 1993, Green Day signed a deal with Reprise Records and released their first major label album Dookie in 1994.
 Dookie became a huge success, peaking at #2 on the Billboard top 200 album chart and selling over 20,000,000 albums worldwide, and over 10,000,000 in the first year alone.
 Shortly after the success of Dookie, the Offspring's album Smash achieved similar results selling over 16,000,000 albums.
 However Smash unlike Dookie, was released by independent punk label Epitaph Records, and paved the way for other independent punk bands to achieve success.
-Formed in 1992, skate punk trio Blink-182 after having spent the next two years recording in DIY fashion two splits and three demos, including the commercially available Buddha before signing to independent label Cargo in 1994.
-They released their debut album Cheshire Cat in Cargo imprint Grilled Cheese in February 1995.
+Formed in 1992, skate punk trio Blink-182 after having spent the next two years recording in DIY fashion two splits and three demos, including the commercially available Buddha signed to independent label Cargo in 1994.
+They released their debut album Cheshire Cat through Cargo imprint Grilled Cheese in February 1995.
 The record, and heavy touring in support, helped the band gain a following in and out of the San Diego local punk scene and subsequently Australia.
 After opening for bigger bands in the scene like Pennywise and NOFX, Fletcher Dragge, who strongly believed in the trio, convinced Warped Tour founder Kevin Lyman to bring them on the next line up.
 They put out one EP They Came To Conquer...
-Uranus in 1996, and entered the studio after completing last tour obligations to record their second LP Dude Ranch, released in June 1997 to moderate success.
+Uranus in 1996.
+During this time period, the trio had accumulated genuine interest among major labels, which resulted in a bidding war between MCA, Interscope and Epitaph.
+The band grew tired of Cargo's lack of distribution and faith in the trio, ultimately signing with MCA and entered the studio after completing tour obligations to record their second LP Dude Ranch, released in June 1997 to moderate success.
 It gave the band their first hit single, "Dammit".
 Two years later the album was certified platinum with one million copies sold.
+Screaming Bloody Marys signed to Sympathy for the record Industry and moved forward to signed to Dr Dream/Mercury group to release "Get in,Get off,Get out" produced by East Bay Ray by Dead Kennedys.